Our Drama Club performs twice during the school year.

 In the fall, our thespians present a drama and in the spring, they perform a musical.
 The middle school may also present a drama workshop in the spring.

-On November 22 and 23, 2019, we are proud to present The Man Who Came to Dinner.
+On November 22 and 23, 2019, we were proud to present The Woman Who Came to Dinner.

 In early April 2019, the Drama Club's presentation of Disney's "Beauty and the Beast" was truly enchanted storytelling.
 Amanda Moss portrayed the determined, intelligent and caring Belle with thoughtful acting and beautiful singing.
 Claire Queenan, as Cogsworth, clearly embodied the motions of a clock as she delivered lines with great character.
 Belle's father, Maurice, was depicted by Taryn Comizio, whose strong voice and exaggerated expressions engaged the audience.